Best tech deals for Black Friday 2024, according to an expert

 Best camera deals

-Released in September, GoPro’s all-new flagship Hero 13 Black action camera has just received a £60 price cut at Amazon.
+Released in September, GoPro’s all-new flagship Hero 13 Black action camera has just received a £70 price cut at Amazon.
 The latest camera is compatible with three new HB-Series lenses with auto-detect, adds compatibility for magnetic latch mounting and charging.
-Plus, it boasts a redesigned battery that the company says has a 10 percent higher capacity than its predecessor.
+Plus, it boasts a redesigned battery that the company says has a 10 per cent higher capacity than its predecessor.

 Why you should trust IndyBest when it comes to tech